eputnam77/MarkReview/README.md

 ## Using MarkReview in Your Project

 Install the plugin for your static site generator and enable it in your configuration.
+For isolated testing, create and activate a virtual environment in your site project (for example with `python -m venv .venv` and `source .venv/bin/activate` on macOS/Linux or `.venv\Scripts\activate` on Windows).
+Run the installation commands from the **MarkReview repository root** so the relative `packages/` paths resolve correctly.

 ```bash
 pip install mkdocs-markreview